dttuoc99/keylogPy/README.md

 # keylogPy
-A simple keylogger written in python
+A simple cybersec project keylogger written in python